rafid29mehda/All-About-ECG/Feature Extraction/README.md

 2. **Frequency-Domain Features** (like PSD) reveal the hidden “vibrations” in the ECG, useful for HRV analysis and detecting rhythmic patterns.
 3. **Time-Frequency Domain Features** (like STFT) capture how the ECG changes over time, perfect for dynamic conditions like arrhythmias.

-In a PhD project, you might:
+In a PhD project, we might:
 - Extract time-domain features (e.g., RR intervals) and frequency-domain features (e.g., LF/HF ratio) to train a simple machine learning model like a Random Forest.
 - Use time-frequency features (e.g., spectrograms) as input to a deep learning model like a CNN to detect complex patterns.
 - Combine all three types of features to improve model accuracy.